bailey-lab/nano_mamp_pipes/README.md

-# NanoMAMP Pipeline
+# NanoMAMP Pipes

 ## Overview

-NanoMAMP Pipeline is a fully automated bioinformatics pipeline built in snakemake designed for comprehensive analysis of short read targeted sequencing data from Oxford Nanopore platforms.
-This streamlined tool takes you from raw Nanopore output in FAST5 or [POD5](https://github.com/nanoporetech/pod5-file-format) formats through basecalling, custom sample barcode demultiplexing, alignment, variant calling, and post-variant analysis with integrated quality control checkpoints.
-NanoMAMP Pipeline is designed to be run on a shared computing cluster running the SLURM Workload Manager.
+NanoMAMP Pipes is a fully automated bioinformatics pipeline built in snakemake designed for comprehensive analysis of short read targeted sequencing data from Nanopore platforms.
+This streamlined tool takes you from raw Nanopore output in FAST5 or POD5 formats through basecalling, custom sample barcode demultiplexing, alignment, variant calling, and post-variant analysis with integrated quality control checkpoints.
+NanoMAMP Pipes is designed to be run on a shared computing cluster running the SLURM Workload Manager.
 ## Features

 **Single-Step Execution:** Run your entire analysis with one command.